top of page

 coaxial cable lock removed from a cable TV splitter - photo by KilmerMedia

 And there you have it!
 Keep in mind, if you have a 3x1 splitter and an unused port, it's best to leave the lock/terminator plug on there.
-Otherwise, RF signals can spill out and interfere with other devices nearby.
+Otherwise, RF signals can spill out and interfere with devices nearby.

 Here's the video tutorial: